mckeeh3/akka-multi-region-visualizer/README.md

 ## Frontend (HTML/CSS/JS)

 - **Grid UI:**
-  - Dynamically creates a grid of cells representing sensors.
+  - Dynamically creates a grid of cells representing grid cells.
   - Each cell can be colored (red, green, blue, yellow) or set to default.
   - Info panel shows region, connection status, and grid summary.